Fearless, Taylor’s Version (a review)

 “Bye Bye Baby,” like the title insinuates, is about the end of a relationship.
 Swift sings, “I’m drivin’ away and I, I guess you could say / This is the last time I’ll drive this way again” and “Then the here and the now floods in / Feels like I’m becoming a part of your past.”

-Check out the lyric videos for each track here.
+And that’s it for our review of Fearless, Taylor’s Version!.
+You can check out the lyric videos for each track here.